Valentin Hasse-Clot

-Valentin Hasse-Clot (born 27 February 1996) is a French racing driver who competes in the European Le Mans Series.
+Valentin Hasse-Clot (born 27 February 1996) is a French racing driver who competes in the European Le Mans Series for Racing Spirit of Léman.

+Hasse-Clot is a champion of the Silver class in both the GT4 European Series and French GT4 Cup in 2020 and 2021, respectively.
+In 2023, he won the GT3 title in the Le Mans Cup for Racing Spirit of Léman.
+As of 2026, Hasse-Clot is an Aston Martin Racing factory driver.

 Career

 Early career

 Hasse-Clot's motorsport career began at the age of six, where he competed on his family's karting track in Vaudoy-en-Brie.
 He graduated to local karting competitions in 2009, receiving mentorship from Henri Pescarolo, and continued into national karting competitions through 2013.

 In 2014, Hasse-Clot graduated to single-seaters, taking part in the 2014 French F4 Championship.
 In his opening season of formula racing, he claimed two podium finishes – at Magny-Cours and Nogaro – en route to a tenth-place finish in the championship.
 At the end of the season, Hasse-Clot was quoted as saying that he aimed to step up to Formula Renault 2.0 competition for 2015.

 Single-seaters

 Hasse-Clot graduated to Formula Renault competition in 2015, beginning the season with Strakka Racing in both the Eurocup and Northern European Cup competitions.
 After claiming a podium in the opening NEC round at Monza, Hasse-Clot was left without a ride following Strakka placing their Formula Renault 2.0 program on hold for the year.
 He continued in Eurocup with Manor MP Motorsport at Spa and the Hungaroring, before switching again to Fortec Motorsport to complete the season.
 Hasse-Clot had tested with Fortec prior to the 2015 season, but joined Strakka due to a lack of available seats at Fortec.
 Through the 17-race season, Hasse-Clot earned a best finish of ninth, scoring just two championship points.

 In 2016, Hasse-Clot returned to Formula 4 competition, taking part in the Italian F4 Championship with Kiteviola Motorsport.
 However, he would only take part in the first two rounds at Misano and Adria, finishing as high as fifth.
 Following his campaign, Hasse-Clot stated that he realized he wouldn't have the budget to continue to progress through the single-seater ladder, leading him to pursue a career in sports car racing.